NensiH/Amazon_Vine_Analysis/README.md

 <img width="433" alt="Screen Shot 2022-02-18 at 9 34 10 AM" src="https://user-images.githubusercontent.com/92277581/154815175-67e66a5e-4dc4-49bf-bc85-8adda4e7bca1.png">

-Further more we have analyzed, There are more than 20 total votes and the percentage of helpful votes is equal or greater than 50.
-This selection was made in order to pick reviews that are more likely to be helpful.

 ## Summary:
 After looking that the results, I would conclude that there is a positivity bias for reviews in the Vine program.
 37% of the reviews in the Vine program were 5 stars reviews whereas the percentage in the non-Vine reviews is 57%.
 This describes a positivity bias for reviews in the Vine program.

 Additionally we could analyse the statistical distribution (mean, median and mode) of the star rating for the Vine and non-Vine reviews.
+It would also be interesting to determine if male or female are more likely to leave a review in general versus how likely are they to leave a 5-star review as a Vine member or unpaid reviews.